sefadedebek/Analysis-of-Titanic-Dataset/README.md

 # Analysis-of-Titanic-Dataset

-Exploratory Data Analysis of the Titanic: Machine Learning From Disaster Dataset
+Exploratory Data Analysis of the Titanic: Machine Learning From Disaster Dataset with Python

 # Question 1 all the information that belongs to the first five passengers